charmed-kubernetes/kubernetes-docs/pages/k8s/charm-gcp-integrator.md

 When on GCP, this charm can be deployed, granted trust via Juju to access GCP, and then related to an application that supports the [interface][].

-For example, [CDK][] has support for this, and can be deployed with the following bundle overlay:
+For example, [Charmed Kubernetes][] has support for this, and can be deployed with the following bundle overlay:

 ```yaml